Glass (2019 film): Plot

-David Dunn / The Overseer and his son Joseph track down Kevin Wendell Crumb, a man with multiple personalities called The Horde, to an abandoned factory near Philadelphia.
-Kevin is keeping four cheerleaders hostage to feed to The Beast, a superhuman personality that several of Kevin's personalities worship.
-David rescues the cheerleaders and has a brief confrontation with The Beast until they are both captured by Dr. Ellie Staple.
-They are taken to Raven Hill Memorial, where a sedated Elijah Price / Mr. Glass, a terrorist born with osteogenesis imperfecta, whom David previously fought over a decade ago, is being detained.
+Superhuman David Dunn, now a superhero dubbed the Overseer, and his son Joseph track Kevin Wendell Crumb, a man with multiple personalities called The Horde, to an abandoned factory near Philadelphia.
+Kevin holds four cheerleaders hostage to feed The Beast, a superhuman personality that several of Kevin's personalities worship.
+David rescues the cheerleaders and has a scuffle with The Beast until they are both captured by Dr. Ellie Staple.
+They are taken to the Raven Hill Memorial Psychiatric Hospital, where a sedated Elijah "Mr. Glass" Price, a former terrorist born with osteogenesis imperfecta, whom David previously fought over a decade ago, (Note: As depicted in Unbreakable (2000)) is being detained.

-David and Kevin are placed in separate rooms that contain unique security measures based on their weaknesses of water and light flashes, respectively.
-Ellie pushes upon them that they suffer from delusions of grandeur and do not have superpowers.
-Mrs. Price (Elijah's mother), Joseph, and Casey Cooke (a victim who survived Kevin's captivity) (Note: As depicted in Split (2016)) all try and fail to convince Ellie that superhumans are real.
-As part of her final evaluation, Ellie brings the three men to a room where she challenges them with explanations for their seemingly superhuman abilities that are not supernatural.
+David and Kevin are placed in separate rooms containing unique security measures based on their weaknesses of water and light flashes, respectively.
+Ellie diagnoses them as suffering from delusions of grandeur and believes they do not have superpowers.
+Elijah's mother Mrs. Price, Joseph, and Beast survivor Casey Cooke (Note: as depicted inSplit (2016)) individually fail to convince Ellie that superhumans are real and to let them go.
+As part of her final evaluation, Ellie brings the trio to a room where she challenges them with explanations backing up her theory.
 David and several of Kevin's personalities become confused and distraught, while Elijah remains catatonic.

-That night, Elijah escapes from his room and conducts research on The Overseer and Kevin.
+That night, Elijah awakens, escapes from his room, and conducts research on David and Kevin.
 He visits Kevin and says he has been feigning his sedated state and plans to escape the institute, but he requires the help of The Beast to do so.
 The next morning, Ellie sees surveillance footage of Elijah outside his room and performs a prefrontal lobotomy-type procedure on him.
 When he is alone with his caretaker, Elijah kills the man, revealing the procedure was unsuccessful because he had sabotaged the surgical laser.
-He frees Kevin and then manipulates David into using his strength to break out of his room by relating a plan for The Beast to reveal himself to the world at the opening of the Osaka Tower, a new skyscraper in Philadelphia, while Elijah destroys a chemical lab in the building, potentially killing thousands.
+He frees Kevin and then manipulates David into using his strength to break out of his room by relaying a master plan for The Beast to reveal himself to the world at the opening of the Osaka Tower, a new skyscraper in Philadelphia, while Elijah destroys a chemical lab in the building, potentially killing thousands.